 As the twenty-first century has progressed, many experts are now concerned about the state of the gut flora.
 The symbiotic flora in the human gut is more numerous and complex than that found in other areas of the body.
 In the colon, there are roughly 3.9 × 1013 adult intestinal flora, which is marginally greater than the total number of human cells.
-We can categorise intestinal flora into three functional groups based on their impact on human health: probiotics, neutral bacteria, and pathogenic bacteria.
+We can categories intestinal flora into three functional groups based on their impact on human health: probiotics, neutral bacteria, and pathogenic bacteria.

 The human body and intestinal flora interact to generate functional molecules including amino acids, vitamins, short-chain fatty acids (SCFAs), and other substances required for life, as well as to help the body metabolise toxic waste produced in the intestine and aid in the digestion and absorption of nutrients from food.
 Maintaining the balance of the intestinal flora is crucial since disruptions can have a negative impact on human health and potentially lead to conditions including obesity, diabetes, irritable bowel syndrome, and colon cancer.